hackclub/OnBoard-template/kibot/README.md

 ## Customization
 As is, KiBot checks any design that sits in `src` called `main.sch`, `main.kicad_pcb`, and `main.pro`.
 It is possible to change the name of the files to check by changing the macros in `kibot.mak` and `Makefile`.
 However, it is recommended to use the naming scheme of `main` for consistency across all OnBoard projects.

-If you have multiple `.sch` files, you can append them to the `SCHEMATICS` macro in `kibot.mak`.
-This will allow you to ERC and generate pdfs for all of your schematics.
+KiBot will automatically pick up multiple schematic files, so don't worry about having to append them anywhere.

 ## Tools